pursuit-curriculum/unit-full-stack-web-development/pern-one-to-many-front-end/lesson-notes/README.md

-# 13 PERN Stack: One to Many - Part 2 Front-end
+# PERN Stack: One to Many - Front-end

 ## Important

 Make sure all your routes work as expected.
-It does not matter how amazing your front-end code is; it cannot repair a broken back end.
+It does not matter how amazing your front-end code is; it cannot repair a broken back-end.

 It's essential to test all your routes with something like Postman to be sure you know what the expected responses are.
 When you encounter a bug, it is critical that you can clearly and quickly isolate whether the issue is coming from the back-end or the front-end.